Cultural Policy in Los Angeles

 Los Angeles County’s cultural ecosystem includes more than 3,499 nonprofit arts organisations and more than 150,000 working artists.
 Los Angeles has more working artists than any other major metropolitan area in the United States.
 The creative economy is a significant driver of the region’s economy adding more than $164 billion in gross value to the local economy and $95.1billion to labour income.
 The creative economy generates more than 21% of all jobs in Los Angeles County.

 Both the DCA and LADAC remain steadfast in their commitment to advancing access, diversity, equity, and inclusion, intensifying their efforts to serve marginalised communities.
 DCA, for instance, has established artist-in-residence grants aimed at embedding teaching artists within social justice organisations.
 Additionally, they have initiated the Arts Workforce Empowerment Grant (AWE) Program.
-LADAC, on the other hand, has launched the Cultural Equity and Inclusion Initiative (CEII) and developed a Countywide Cultural Policy, both of which are geared toward advancing region-wide objectives and programs.
+LADAC, on the other hand, has launched the Cultural Equity and Inclusion Initiative (CEII) and developed a Countywide Cultural Policy, both of which are geared toward advancing region-wide objectives and programmes.
 These concerted efforts underscore the agencies’ unwavering dedication to ensuring that cultural opportunities are accessible to all.

 © Images Courtesy of Getty/Canva